Pori Moni: Birth and early life

+Education

+Both of Pori Moni's maternal grandparents were school teachers.
+She passed SSC from Bhagirathpur Secondary School in Mathbaria Upazila.
+Afterwards, she enrolled in eleventh grade at Bangabandhu Sheikh Mujibur Rahman Degree College in Mathbaria Upazila, but did not begin her studies there.
+According to Jahangir Kabir, the principal of the college, "Smriti came to enroll around 2011–12 with a GPA of 3.5 from Bhagirathpur Secondary School, but after enrolling, she did not attend the college."
+Instead, while studying for a bachelor's degree in Bengali at Satkhira Government College, she moved to Dhaka in 2011 and learned dancing at the Bulbul Academy of Fine Arts.

 Career

 Moni's first film, Rana Plaza, based on the Rana Plaza disaster, was denied certification by the Bangladesh Film Censor Board, who stated that it was a national disaster that people may misunderstand.
 Her second film Bhalobasha Shimaheen was released on 13 February 2015.
 She co-starred with Shakib Khan in Aro Bhalobashbo Tomay and Dhumketu.

 Personal life

 Moni married her cousin, Ismail Hossain, in 2010 and divorced him in 2012.
 She then married footballer Ferdous Kabir Sourav in April 2012.
 In 2019, Moni was engaged to RJ Tamim Hasan, but later they broke up.
 In 2020, she was married to film director Kamruzzaman Roni for a short period.